HONG KONG -- Foreign experts recruited to add legitimacy to Hong Kong's police watchdog quit Wednesday, saying the agency lacks teeth.

 The panel of international experts that the agency turned to in September for experience and advice ended up drawing a similar conclusion.

-Policing of the protests has led to a breakdown in public trust in the once highly respected 30,000-strong force.
+Policing of the protests has led to a breakdown in public trust in the once highly respected 30,000-strong police force.

 Since the protests started in June, officers have fired 26,000 tear-gas and rubber-baton rounds at demonstrators, arrested more than 6,000 people and faced broad condemnation for perceived abuses.